Find and replace

 Find and replace strings in one or more columns.
 Find/Replace supports multiple replacements: Several replacements can be applied on the same cell, one after the other.

-To stop the replacement after the first occurrence, select Only perform the first matching replacement.
+To stop looking for matches in a cell after successfully applying a replacement, select Only perform the first matching replacement.

 Options